Skip to main content

 • Upload support documents relating to your funding request

-NB: Foundation North can only discuss your organisation’s funding request with person/s noted as a primary, secondary or additional ‘contact’ on the applicable request
+Foundation North can only discuss your organisation’s funding request with person/s noted as a primary, secondary or additional ‘contact’ on the applicable request.

-The Moderator will receive notifications from Foundation North via email about where to find information in the Funding Hub.
+The Primary Contact will receive notifications from Foundation North via email about where to find information in the Funding Hub.
 The information received might include:

 • Requests for more information on an application